 ¿Puede(s) hablar más despacio, por favor?”
 (Could you please speak slowly? – add the “s” to make it informal)

-Congratulating or wishing someone well in Spanish
+Phrases to congratulate or wish someone well in Spanish

 Life is too short to not wish people a beautiful life in Spanish.